 - You can also hold the manufacturer liable for defects in the design of the tires.
 If your tire issue encompasses multiple consumers’ tires and can cause harm based on the dangers the design poses, you can pursue this claim.
 Examples of design defects in tires include the consistent use of poor quality materials in the manufacturing process and designating a defective technique to manufacture multiple tires, such as improper layering.

 - If you want to hold a manufacturer or supplier liable for a defect in warning, the tire must have a foreseeable issue with it that could cause harm to a consumer.
 If the manufacturer or supplier fails to warn you of this hazard, you could hold them liable for your injuries.

 - When you purchase a tire, you also receive representations and warranties from the manufacturers.
 If the tire fails to conform to these standards set in the warranties and you suffered an injury after relying on the manufacturer’s representation, you can claim compensation for your damages.

-Get Legal Help – Call Elk & Elk
+Get Legal Help – Call our Dayton Tire Accident Attorneys Today

 Are you the victim of a defective tire in Dayton, Ohio?
 Elk & Elk can assist you with your tire defect lawsuit.
-Contact us today to schedule your free consultation at our offices in Dayton.
+Contact us today to schedule your free consultation at our office.